Allergies & Sinus

 - When complications associated with treatment or difficulty in controlling allergy symptoms are affecting the patient’s quality of life.

-Remember, Dr. Slater and his nurse Lisa are both members of the Academy of Otolaryngic Allergy.
+Dr. Slater and his Allergy Emergency Medical Technician are members of the Academy of Otolaryngic Allergy.
 Austin Ear can help you get some relief from allergies.
 Call us today at 512-454-0341 and get started on the road to wellness with us.

 What are the Sinuses?